Therapy for a Vampire: Plot

 In 1932 Vienna, Austria, Professor Sigmund Freud begins providing psychological therapy to Count Geza Von Kösznöm, a depressed vampire who is unhappy with his centuries-long marriage.
 Von Kösznöm's wife, Countess Elsa Von Kösznöm, is also a vampire and longs to admire herself but is unable to view herself in a mirror or have a portrait of herself painted.
 Freud offers his assistant, Viktor, to attempt to paint her portrait.

 The Count observes Lucy, Viktor's girlfriend, recognizing her as a reincarnation of his first love Nadilla, a woman executed centuries ago.
 Geza attempts to seduce Lucy only to be interrupted by his wife.
 The next evening Elsa visits and hires Viktor to paint her portrait.
 Geza once again tries to cast a spell upon Lucy in order to bring back Nadilla but is discovered by Elsa, who bites Lucy but is chased away before she can kill her (anyone fed off of by a vampire transforms into one themselves unless their heart is removed from their body).
 Lucy starts transforming into a vampire.
 Ignaz, Geza's assistant, who is smitten with Lucy, kidnaps and performs a blood transfusion on her, allegedly stopping the transformation process.
 While trying to attack Geza, Elsa impales herself with a wooden stake and turns into dust.
 Geza breaks a fang attempting to bite Lucy through a Byzantine neckpiece.
 He flies off as a bat as Lucy falls to the ground, caught by Viktor.
 In the end, it is revealed that the blood transfusions only temporarily restored her humanity, as she is still a vampire.
-Freud has also develops minor vampiric abilities due to Lucy accidentally biting him earlier in the film while she was still going through the transformation into a vampire.
+Freud also develops minor vampiric abilities due to Lucy accidentally biting him earlier in the film while she was still going through the transformation into a vampire.